eversinc33/Banshee/README.md

 Using the undocumented `gafAsyncKeyState` function we can parse keystrokes from a session without using any API calls besides reading memory (https://www.unknowncheats.me/forum/c-and-c-/327461-kernel-mode-key-input.html).

+#### Shellcode Injection

+Inject shellcode into arbitrary processes from the kernel.
+Thank you @joaoviictorti for the pull request! <3

 ## Misc

 #### Communication over SharedMemory